Fitzgerald Advisors: Whole Loan Advisors, Debt & Note Brokers

 What is Seller Financing?

 Seller financing is a type of real or mortgage payment or estate agreement in which a sales contract is where the seller acts as the lender and finances the purchase for the buyer.
-Instead of obtaining a traditional mortgage from a bank or other financial or lending institution, the buyer makes payments directly to the seller over time.
+Instead of obtaining a traditional mortgage from a bank or other financial institution, the buyer makes payments directly to the seller over time.

 How to Structure Seller Financing

-$100,000.00 Date: March 6th, 2023
+PROMISSORY NOTE $100,000.00 Date: March 6th, 2023

 FOR VALUE RECEIVED, Buyer promises to pay Seller $100,000.00 with interest at 5% per annum on unpaid principal balance.
 Payments shall be made monthly in installments of $1,610.46 until paid in full.